Types of translation

 - Literary Translation: As its name suggests, literary translation refers to translation done for literature such as poems, plays, short stories, and novels.
 Just as general translation is the simplest form and legal translation is the most difficult form, many people in the industry consider literary translation as the highest form of translation.
 The reason behind this is because literary translation goes beyond mere translation of context; a literary translator must be proficient in translating humor, cultural nuances, feelings, emotions, and other subtle elements of a given work.
 Conversely, there are those who allege that literary translation is impossible, as with the case of translating poetry.

-One Hour Translation is the world’s fastest professional translation service.
-One Hour Translation provides Fast, High-Quality Professional Translation on a 24/7 basis thanks to a community of over 8000 certified translators from all over the world.
+BLEND is the world’s fastest professional translation service.
+We provides Fast, High-Quality Professional Translation on a 24/7 basis thanks to a community of over 25,000 certified translators from all over the world.